 I’ve noticed I’m drinking less and less these days.
 I’m not on any sort of alcohol ban or ‘detox’ but just at a place in my life where I don’t need to be going out every night and drowning my sorrows.
-If I’m honest I cannot take the two day hangover either… This leads me to Eisberg’s alcohol free wine which I was recently sent some samples to try.
-You’re probably thinking… alcohol free wine… really?
-Does such think exist?
+If I’m honest I cannot take the two-day hangover either.
+This leads me to Eisberg’s alcohol free wine which I was recently sent some samples to try.
+You’re probably thinking alcohol free wine… really?
+Does such a thing exist?
 Well yes it does!

 One of the samples I received was the Sparkling Rosé, which is described as:

 Tasting notes: Our ripe and juicy alcohol-free Sparkling Rosé is bursting with fruity notes of red cherry and strawberry.

 Occasion: Eisberg Sparkling Rosé is great for celebrating special occasions.